 Forget maturing and growing older, the answer was clear — #clonespiracy.
 Behind closed doors, scientists had perfected the art of human cloning, and they used its phenomenal, world-changing power to create a near-perfect clone of Avril Lavigne.
 But like a visitor from the uncanny valley, Melissa sticks out like a sore thumb — and we’re onto her.

-Take her new music video, released just yesterday.
-Is this the Avril Lavigne you remember, or is she something more sinister, something more evil, something more...
-Melissa?
+Take her latest music video, released July 2019.
+Is this the Avril Lavigne you remember, or is she something more sinister, something more evil, something more… Melissa?

 She claims she fell in love with the devil.
 Is this a sign?
 Is Avril really dead?